 The SIG field is constructed per-user as follows:

-Obtain the STBC, NUM_STS, GI_TYPE, FEC_CODING, MCS, SMOOTHONG, LENGTH, AGGREGATION, RESPONSE_INDICATION, NDP_FRAME and DOPPLER from the TXVECTOR.
+Obtain the STBC, NUM_STS, GI_TYPE, FEC_CODING, MCS, SMOOTHING, LENGTH, AGGREGATION, RESPONSE_INDICATION, NDP_FRAME and DOPPLER from the TXVECTOR.
 Add the reserved bits, append the calculated 4 bit CRC, then append the Ntail tail bits as shown in 24.3.8.3.4 (SIG definition).
 This results in 36 uncoded bits.

 BCC encoder: Encode the data by a convolutional encoder at the rate of R=1/2 as described in 18.3.5.6 (Convolutional encoder) and apply the block-wise 2 times repetition on a per-OFDM symbol basis.